-There are limits on the number of U.S. green cards (lawful permanent residence) made available under the U.S. immigration laws, at least in certain categories.
-For many would-be immigrants, this means they must wait after applying—sometimes up to ten years - to become eligible to become a permanent resident.
+There are limits on the number of U.S. green cards (lawful permanent residence) made available under U.S. immigration laws, at least in certain categories.
+For many would-be immigrants, this means they must wait for a while after applying—sometimes ten years or more—to become eligible to become a permanent resident.

 What this means from a practical standpoint is that the 7% allotment to each country is an allowable maximum, not a guaranteed number.
 Applicants from a single country that has not used up its 7% green card allotment can still be prevented from getting green cards if the worldwide quota has been exhausted.